 - Help the student with crafts and activities that might be beyond their motor skills

-- Explain concepts/lessons in other ways.
+- Explain concepts and lessons in different ways.

 Worship and Classroom Resources